viamrobotics/docs/docs/tutorials/control/air-quality-fleet.md

 #### Configure data capture and sync

+You have configured the sensor so the board can communicate with it, but sensor data is not yet being saved anywhere.
-Now it's time to enable [data capture](/data/capture/) and [cloud sync](/data/cloud-sync/) so that data from your air quality sensor will be first stored on the machine and then pushed up to the cloud where you can access all the data from your sensors remotely.
+Enable [data capture](/data/capture/) and [cloud sync](/data/cloud-sync/) so that data from your air quality sensor will be first stored on the machine and then pushed up to the cloud where you can access all the data from your sensors remotely.
+You'll be able to access data from all sensors in all locations, and when you're ready, you can give customers [access](/fleet/rbac/) to the data from the sensors in their locations.

+Configure data capture and sync as follows:

 1. Click the **+** (Create) button and click **Service** from the dropdown.
 2. Click **data management**.